 Kent has offered more than academic and extracurricular opportunities; it has been a sanctuary where I could indulge in the simple pleasures of life, from cycling on the Portage Trail to exploring the city's culinary diversity.

-Among these treasures, the warm embrace of my host family, The Denges, through the International Friendship Connection stands out.
-Their kindness and support have greatly deepened my sense of belonging; making me proud of this city that has played a pivotal role in shaping me into the person I am today.
+Among these treasures, the warm embrace of my host family, the Denges, through International Friendships, Inc. stands out.
+Their kindness and support have greatly deepened my sense of belonging, making me proud of this city that has played a pivotal role in shaping me into the person I am today.

 As I look to the future, I am inspired to extend that sense of home to others, ensuring that every student can confidently say, "I am valued, I belong, and I am not alone."
-I share my experience with Flash, my cat whose name was given to him at the shelter perfectly captures the spirit of being a Flash and caring for another Flash.
+I share my experience with Flash, my cat whose name, given to him at the shelter, perfectly captures the spirit of being a Flash and caring for another Flash.
 Echoing Maya Angelou’s words, "the ache for home lives in all of us."
-Here at Kent, amidst the shared dreams and aspirations of this vibrant community, I've found more than a home, I've discovered a launching pad for dreams; a sanctuary for growth; a family bound not by blood, but by shared aspirations and collective triumphs.
+Here at Kent, amidst the shared dreams and aspirations of this vibrant community, I've found more than a home; I've discovered a launching pad for dreams, a sanctuary for growth, a family bound not by blood, but by shared aspirations and collective triumphs.
 And as I move forward, I carry with me the indelible spirit of 91ֿ, committed to nurturing this sense of belonging wherever life takes me.